turingschool-examples/task_manager_rails/README.md

 Now, let's take a look back at your terminal and walk through what just happened.

 ```
-Started GET "/" for ::1 at 2020-08-10 09:47:07 -0600
+Started GET "/" for ::1 at 2023-04-09 14:00:40 -0400
+  ActiveRecord::SchemaMigration Pluck (2.0ms)  SELECT "schema_migrations"."version" FROM "schema_migrations" ORDER BY "schema_migrations"."version" ASC
 Processing by Rails::WelcomeController#index as HTML
-  Rendering /Users/brian/.rbenv/versions/2.7.4/lib/ruby/gems/2.5.0/gems/railties-5.2.4.3/lib/rails/templates/rails/welcome/index.html.erb
+  Rendering /Users/{username}/.rbenv/versions/3.1.1/lib/ruby/gems/3.1.0/gems/railties-7.0.4.3/lib/rails/templates/rails/welcome/index.html.erb
-  Rendered /Users/brian/.rbenv/versions/2.7.4/lib/ruby/gems/2.5.0/gems/railties-5.2.4.3/lib/rails/templates/rails/welcome/index.html.erb (4.0ms)
+  Rendered /Users/{username}/.rbenv/versions/3.1.1/lib/ruby/gems/3.1.0/gems/railties-7.0.4.3/lib/rails/templates/rails/welcome/index.html.erb (Duration: 1.4ms | Allocations: 635)
-Completed 200 OK in 25ms (Views: 16.4ms | ActiveRecord: 0.0ms)
+Completed 200 OK in 10ms (Views: 4.9ms | ActiveRecord: 0.0ms | Allocations: 5092)
 ```

 On the first line, you are seeing a snapshot of the HTTP request that was received by our server when we navigated to localhost:3000 - `GET "/"`.
 This is basically telling us that our application received a request for the information that lives at a certain address.

 On the last line, we can see a snapshot of the response that our server sent back to the browser `Completed 200 OK`.
 Meaning, we received a request, were able to process that request and succesfully send back a response.
-The response is what contains the information that allows the browser to render the page for `Yay!
-You're on Rails!`
+The response is what contains the information that allows the browser to render the page for the big red Rails logo.

 ## Using Views